-Art education is the second largest area in the art department, with an annual enrollment of sixty students.
-We graduate, on average, ten art teachers every year.
+Art education is the second largest area in the art department.
 Our art education program prepares students to teach art to children in kindergarten through twelfth grade and in a variety of community settings, such as museums and afterschool programs.
 Unlike students in most other universities offering art education degrees, UW Oshkosh art education majors receive a Bachelors of Fine Art (BFA) rather than a BA or BS degree.
 The BFA provides students extended opportunities to both deepen and broaden their studio knowledge and skills as well as their understanding of art history and developments in contemporary art practice.

-The art education program actively encourages students to be engaged in professional organizations, such as the Wisconsin Art Education Association and the National Art Education Association, and to take leadership roles in our two, art education organizations -- Students Organized for Art (SOFA) and Art Education Student Chapter.
+The art education program actively encourages students to be engaged in professional organizations, such as the Wisconsin Art Education Association and the National Art Education Association, and to take leadership roles in the arts integration organization — ArtsCore Student Organization (ASO).

 Facilities and Equipment